 Find the apk files from your local storage.

 Copy the apk files.
 You can select one or many files at the same time.

-Paste it in your cloud storage facility.
-We recommend using a Google Drive as your cloud storage.
+Paste it into your cloud storage facility.
+We recommend using a Google Drive for your cloud storage.

 On your new device, open Google Drive and find the files you want to install in your new phone.

-Similarly, you can multiselect apk files to be installed in your new device, but you will be shown a prompt message for every apk before you restore them to your phone.
+Similarly, you can multiselect apk files to be installed on your new device, but you will be shown a prompt message for every apk file before you restore them to your phone.

 Once done, you should be good to go.
-Although this process takes quite a bit of patience, a true gadgeteer knows the importance of regularly backing up apps not just for the purpose of a smooth transition from one phone to another but also for accidental data loss.
+Although this process takes quite a bit of patience, a true gadgeteer knows the importance of regularly backing up of apps, not just for the purpose of a smooth transition from one phone to another but also in case of accidental data loss.